 Associate head of department of English

-Anne K. Phillips, associate professor of English and associate head of Kansas State University's English department, is an associate editor of the Children's Literature Association Quarterly.
+Anne K. Phillips is an associate professor of English and associate head of Kansas State University's English department.

-Phillips also has co-edited the Norton Critical Edition of "Little Women" by Louisa May Alcott, and "The Louisa May Alcott Encyclopedia" along with Gregory Eiselein, professor and director of English at K-State.
+Phillips also has co-edited the Norton Critical Edition of "Little Women" by Louisa May Alcott, and "The Louisa May Alcott Encyclopedia" along with Gregory Eiselein, professor of English at K-State.
 She and Eiselein are co-editing two volumes for the Salem Press Critical Insights series, one on "Little Women" for 2014 and one on author Alcott for 2015.

 As part of the Norton Critical Edition, Phillips provided a list of textual variants and thorough explanatory annotations printed alongside the original "Little Women."